tt1pjm/Pinetime/README.md

   * `pair <MAC ADDRESS>`

 Note that the current firmware only advertise for the first 3 minutes.
 If you cannot connect after more than 3 minutes, try resetting the device (push the button and hold it for 7-10 seconds).

+#Credits
+I'm not working alone on this project.
+First, many people create PR for this projects.
+Then, there is the whole #pinetime community : a lot of people all around the world who are hacking, searching, experimenting and programming the Pinetime.
+We exchange our ideas, experiments and code in the chat rooms and forums.

+Here are some people I would like to highlight:

+* [Atc1441](https://github.com/atc1441) : He works on an [Arduino based firmware](https://github.com/atc1441/ATCwatch) for the Pinetime and many other smartwatches based on similar hardware.
+He was of great help when I was implementing support for the BMA421 motion sensor and I²C driver.
+* [Koen](https://github.com/bosmoment/) : He's working on a [firmware](https://github.com/bosmoment/PineTime-apps) based on RiotOS.
+He integrated similar libs than me : NimBLE, LittleVGL,...
+His help was invaluable too!
+* [Lup Yuen Lee](https://lupyuen.github.io/) : He is **everywhere** : he works on a [Rust firmware](https://github.com/lupyuen/pinetime-rust-mynewt), buils a MCUBoot based bootloader for the Pinetime, design a Flutter based companion app for smartphones and write [a](https://medium.com/@ly.lee/sneak-peek-of-pinetime-smart-watch-and-why-its-perfect-for-teaching-iot-81b74161c159?source=friends_link&sk=d9301466f5499bece3e7b638e99ec20d) [lot](https://medium.com/@ly.lee/building-a-rust-driver-for-pinetimes-touch-controller-cbc1a5d5d3e9?source=friends_link&sk=d8cf73fc943d9c0e960627d768f309cb) [of](https://medium.com/@ly.lee/openocd-on-raspberry-pi-better-with-swd-on-spi-7dea9caeb590?source=friends_link&sk=df399bfd913d3e262447d28aa5af6b63) [articles](https://medium.com/@ly.lee/debug-riot-os-on-pinetime-with-vscode-12f00c69c120?source=friends_link&sk=a836d511355876bf81855db9f1e94124) [about](https://lupyuen.github.io/pinetime-rust-mynewt/articles/dfutest) [the](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot) [Pinetime](https://lupyuen.github.io/pinetime-rust-mynewt/articles/pinetime)!

+*If you feel like you should appear on this list, just get in touch with me or submit a PR :)*